gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

        }
      }
      ```

-   With these
+3. We propose implementing in SILGen a special form of argument to pointer
+   conversion for homogenous tuples that causes the tuple to be converted to
+   `Unsafe[Mutable]Pointer<(T, ..., T)>` to `UnsafeMutablePointer<T>`.
+This
+   change is layout compatible with tuple layout.

-3. We propose adding a builtin collection conformance for pure homogenous tuples
+4. We propose adding a builtin Collection conformance for pure homogenous tuples
-   building upon the work done in `SE-TUPLE_COMPARABLE_HASHABLE`.
-This will then
+   building upon the work done in `SE-TUPLE_COMPARABLE_HASHABLE`, allowing for
+   users to:

+   1. Iterate over the tuple.
+   2. Get the count of the tuple in a programatic matter.
+   3. Use standard algorithms like map, reduce, and filter.
-   allow for full expressivity of the tuple:
+   4. Apply the full set of Swift's algorithms to the type.

-   * Iteration.
-   * Access To As Raw Bytes
-   * Count
-   * Algorithms

-   Show how one can not use these things without the collection conformance and
-   show how they improve the world and makes it cleaner, safer, more efficient t

-This will thenall Describe your solution to the problem.
-Provide examples and
-describe how they work.
-Show how your solution is better than current
-workarounds: is it cleaner, safer, or more efficient?

 ## Detailed design